Where to Discuss?

 Supporting Helper: Head Range

-This supporting helper meant to be used only within the apply_head_border().
-All it does is just getting the range.
+This supporting helper is intended to be used, only within the _apply_head_border() method.

 # Define the cell range for rows and columns